 Kumari (The Living Goddess):

-At the West end of the square, is a beautiful house decorated with woodcarving of different Gods and Goddesses.
+At the West end of the square, is a beautiful house decorated with a woodcarving of different Gods and Goddesses.
 This Palace is three storied and houses the famous living Goddess Kumari.
 Both Hindus and Buddhists equally venerate her.
-For Hindus she is the reincarnation of the Hindu Goddess Kali.
+For Hindus, she is the reincarnation of the Hindu Goddess Kali.
 She is equally worshiped by Buddhists because she is chosen from a Buddhist family.

-Kashamandap, locally knows as Maru Sattal is another popular temple in Kathmandu Durbar Square.
+Kashamandap locally known as Maru Sattal is another popular temple in Kathmandu Durbar Square.
 It is believed that the name of Kathmandu City is derived from the name of this temple.
 Kastha means wood and Mandap means pavilion.
 The temple is believed to be built from a single Sal (sorea robusta) tree.
 At the center of this temple, one can see the statue of the Hindu God Gorakhnath and in the four corners of the temple, one can see Ganesh Statues.

 Other interesting things to see here are Mahadev Temple, Shiva Parvati Temple, Bhagwati Temple, Old palace, Saraswoti temple, Krishna Octangular Temple, Big drums, Kal Bhairav, Jagannath Temple, and Tal.

-Swayambhunath / Monkey Temple is a 2500 years old stupa situated on a hillock about 77 m above the ground level.
+Swayambhunath / Monkey Temple is a 2500 years old stupa situated on a hillock about 77 m above ground level.
 The hillock gives a wonderful view of the Katmandu valley.
-The dome on top with painted eyes on four sides symbolize the all-seeing eyes of Buddha.
+The dome on top with painted eyes on four sides symbolizes the all-seeing eyes of Buddha.
 Swayambhunath is a religious shrine of Buddhists.
 Two Buddhist monasteries within the complex and a temple of Haratima where both Buddhists and Hindus worship form other attractions of the places.
-The temple of Manjushree and the Anandakuti Bihar are a short walk from the main site.
+The temple of Manjushree and the Anandakuti Bihar is a short walk from the main site.

-Bouddhanath stupa located 6 km to the east of Kathmandu and is believed to be built in the 5th century AD.
+Bouddhanath stupa is located 6 km to the east of Kathmandu and is believed to be built in the 5th century AD.
 The Stupa is one of the biggest Buddhist Stupas in the world and is ringed by Buddhist lamas and monasteries.
 Bouddhanath is a holy stupa for Tibetan Buddhists who come here in thousands in winter to pay their honor.